Every woman has the right to informed consent

 It is now time to place the blame where it belongs, with the Regulators and the Manufacturer, to allow our families to finally shed the guilt they have carried for more than 50 years.
 It is now time for Justice.

-Marie Lyon, Chair, ACDHPT.
+Marie Lyon BEM, Chair, ACDHPT.

 Ricky Tomlinson makes a heartfelt plea to help drive support for families affected by Primodos.